Shulcz/snake_game/README.md

 ## Getting Started
 This is a classic Snake game implemented in the console using C++.
 The game offers you the opportunity to enjoy a fun and simple gameplay we all remember from our childhood.

+## About The Project
+The game was created on the instructions of a teacher on the basics of programming in C++ in the first year of applied mathematics and computer science of the first semester of the Faculty of Applied Mathematics and Control Processes of St. Petersburg State University.

 ## Installation
 1. Ensure you have the ncurses library installed.
 2. Clone the repository to your computer.